741 Colonel Ledyard Highway

 were connected to the Department of Motor Vehicle.
 Therefore, he stated that they

-would have to pay their delinquent motor vehicle taxes be for they could register their
+would have to pay their delinquent motor vehicle taxes be for they could register a

 VOTE: